VSkin

 Go to Edit Profile, then Privacy Settings

-Click Edit Profile, then open the Privacy Settings section (labeled "My Privacy Settings" on the web).
+Click Edit Profile, then open the Privacy Settings section (labelled "My Privacy Settings" on the web).
 This page controls who can see your profile, game details, and inventory.

 Find the Inventory dropdown

-Locate the row labeled "Inventory."
+Locate the row labelled "Inventory".
 This is its own setting, separate from your overall profile visibility, so changing the profile-wide option will not change it.

 Set the Inventory dropdown to Public

-Choose Public from the Inventory dropdown so anyone with the link can browse your items.
+Choose Public so anyone with the link can browse your items.
 To restrict it instead, pick Friends Only or Private.
-You can set this independently of your overall profile visibility.
+Steam saves the change automatically.

 Frequently asked questions